A pre-listing home inspection is an inspection for home sellers before they put their house on the market.

 Well, they do.

-The problem is, home inspections often brings sellers back to the negotiating table based on the inspections findings.
+The problem is home inspections often brings sellers back to the negotiating table based on the inspections findings.
+This is especially true for first time buyers who are less experienced and have less context for inspection findings.
 This can and does cause real estate sales to fall apart needlessly.
-That means the house is on the market longer AND the problems probably still need to get fixed.
+That means the house is on the market longer AND the problems may still need to get fixed.

 Many realtors find that a pre listing home inspection is a great tool to pre-empt any objections that might surprise everyone during a buyers inspection.
 The thinking goes that if there aren’t any surprises during the home inspection the transaction is more likely to go through and will result in a quicker, smoother transaction for both buyer and seller.